Hot Pools in the Westfjords of Iceland - a Selection of the Natural Pools I have visited

 There are changing rooms by the pool and a shower.
 They are free of charge provided by the rural district.
 I was so sad when I read in our newspaper that tourists had been using the changing rooms as a free "hotel" to save money on accommodation!

 The changing rooms are only 4-5 sq.m. on each side and once 12 people were found sleeping in the changing rooms!
 Others have even used a primus inside the changing rooms!
 And so much litter is left behind :(

-If this keeps up something has to be done, and the owners of Hrunalaug hot pool in South-Iceland say they are ready to destroy their beautiful hot pool with a bulldozer if this dreadful behaviour doesn't stop.
+If this keeps up something has to be done, and the owners of Hrunalaug hot pool in South-Iceland said at one point that they were ready to destroy their beautiful hot pool with a bulldozer if this disrespectful behaviour didn't stop.

 Gvendarlaug in Bjarnarfjörður

-Gvendarlaug - the Pool of Gvendur the Good is a natural geothermal spring in Bjarnarfjörður at Strandir on the north-east part of the Westfjords.
+Gvendarlaug is a natural geothermal spring in Bjarnarfjörður at Strandir on the northeast part of the Westfjords.
 It is located next to Hotel Laugarhóll, where I stayed for one night.